MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/manage-apps-and-solutions/wrap-issues.md

 - The `Add-AdminAllowedThirdPartyApps` script was run successfully.
 For more information, see [Allow registered apps in your environment](/power-apps/maker/common/wrap/how-to).
 - Your AAD app type is **Multitenant**.
 Under your AAD app's **Authentication** tab, supported account types should be **Accounts in any organizational directory (Any Azure AD directory – Multitenant)**.
-- The proper Redirect URIs have been created for iOS and Android.
+- The proper redirect URIs have been created for iOS and Android.
 For Android, check that the hash is provided correctly.
 For more information about configuring a redirect URI, see [Configure platform settings](/azure/active-directory/develop/quickstart-register-app#configure-platform-settings).

 ## Issue 6 - Errors in Azure key vault in wrap for Power Apps